Tutorial - Vocal Removal and Isolation

 Case 3: Vocal Isolation

-An Audacity user (Marco Diego) posted this technique on the Audacity Forum for using Audacity to attempt to isolate vocals; it will not work successfully in all cases.
+An Audacity user (Marco Diego) suggested the following technique for using Audacity to attempt to isolate vocals.
+It will not work successfully in all cases.

 It is sometimes possible to isolate vocals by using Audacity's Noise Reduction to capture the noise profile of a song that has had vocals removed, then run Noise Reduction with that profile on the original mix before vocals were removed.